According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Antibiotic eye drops: Antibiotic eye drops are meant for treating eye infections and are generally prescription-only, and may not provide proper relief from dry eye.

 Redness-relieving eye drops: These eye drops are only meant for treating temporary eye redness, such as that caused by allergies, smoke irritation, or contact lenses.
 If these drops are used too often, however, they can cause rebound redness, which makes the eyes look even redder than before.
-For this reason, doctors recommend only using these drops occasionally and for short periods.
+For this reason, optometrists recommend only using these drops occasionally and for short periods.
 Eye drops which are preservative-free may be more helpful for reducing redness than regular use of redness-relieving drops.

 First, make sure you can use the drops while wearing your contacts.
 In most cases it is safe to do so.
 However, some types, specifically the thicker formulations, will tell you to wait at least 15 minutes before inserting your contact lenses.
 Be sure to read the information on the product labels.